scottfirestone/rails_engine/README.md

 ##Endpoints

 This is all about endpoints.
 Consult the [project spec](https://github.com/turingschool/lesson_plans/blob/master/ruby_03-professional_rails_applications/rails_engine.md) for more information.
+Don't try any endpoints not found on that spec.
+Please.